 A Word From Mary Byerly

-Those who taught me specific skills for specific results as well as the art of presence to be within the beauty of the moment, whether I was going for a layup, writing an essay, acting on stage, playing a solo, conducting a meeting, facilitating agreements, connecting with someone who could not communicate with words or move much of their body, researching how our brain is affected by our emotions, or finding the best expression of triangle pose for the person who had recovered from a broken back.
-And in all of these different times of my life, it kept coming back to presence.
+Those who taught me specific skills for specific results as well as the art of presence to be within the beauty of the moment.
+Whether I was going for a layup, writing, acting, conducting a meeting or an orchestra, facilitating agreements, connecting with someone who could not communicate with words, researching how our brain is affected by our emotions, or finding the best expression of triangle pose for the person who had recovered from a broken back, in all of these different times of my life, it kept coming back to presence.
 When I stayed present for whatever moment was in front of me, I felt as though I was connected to an intelligent, compassionate source of energy.

-This is why I have continued to practice and teach yoga for all these years – this connection with the deeper layers of my being, this ability to be present for myself and evveryone else around me.
+This is why I have continued to practice and teach yoga for all these years – this connection with the deeper layers of my being, this ability to be present for myself and everyone else around me.
 Yoga, in all its limbs, can only help you become more mindful and aware of all of your life, especially the inner landscape.

-Life is short and I am not claiming to be the one who knows all or is the “ultra-spiritual” (love J.P.
-Sears) one.
-I am the best me I am, and continue to learn and grow daily in how I can live my yoga.
+As a teacher, I do not make any claims to know it all, nor do I claim to be a perfect yogini.
+I continue to learn and grow daily in how I can live my yoga.
 I am passionate about how yoga can bring about all kinds of positive change and growth for everyone, and love to share this with others.
-I do believe that it is importat to know where the teachings of yoga have come from and to make sense of what of it I can use in my life, and I share this knowledge with my students.
-I am not a guru, I am a teacher.
-I am here to help my students find that inner guru, so that they will have the discrimination to take in what makes sense for them, and to say no thank you to that which doesn’t serve them.
+I do believe that it is important to know where the teachings of yoga have come from and to understand how I can apply this philosophy in my life, and I share this knowledge with my students.
+I am not a saint, I am a teacher.
+I am here to help my students find their inner guru, so that they will have the discernment to take in what makes sense, and to say no thank you to that which doesn’t serve them.
 I do not want blind followers.
-I am looking for students who are ready to take responsibility for their life, their practice, and to hopefully also contribute to raising the consciousness of the world a little bit through their own dedication and actions.
-If you are ready for this kind of yoga, let me know.
+I look for students who are ready to take responsibility for their life, their practice, their growth, and to contribute to raising the consciousness of the world a little bit through their own dedication and actions.

 Mary Byerly has been practicing yoga for over 25 years, and has been teaching for 15 years.
 She is an E-RYT 500 hour registered teacher with Yoga Alliance, having studied with master teachers from the Iyengar and Tantra/Hatha lineages.
 Mary has continued her education through workshops with her main teachers, classes from instructors of various styles, as well as in-depth study of yoga philosophy, anatomy, and bio-mechanics.